ContraCLM: Contrastive Learning For Causal Language Model: More Analysis and Discussions

 To better understand the performance gap between \ourmethod and SimCTG \citep{simctg}, we run the following ablations on GPT-2 and report the evaluations on STS.

-In Table \ref{tab:contragen_vs_simctg}, we report the results of (1) running \ourmethod w/o dropout-based data augmentation and compare it with the original SimCTG model; and (2) augmenting SimCTG with both the sequence-level contrastive loss and dropout-based augmentation and compare it with our proposed \ourmethod model.
-As we can see, \ourmethod consistently outperforms SimCTG.
+In Table \ref{tab:contragen_vs_simctg}, we report the results of (1) running \ourmethod w/o dropout-based data augmentation and compare it with the original SimCTG model and (2) augmenting SimCTG with both the sequence-level contrastive loss and dropout-based augmentation and compare it with our proposed \ourmethod model.
+As we can see, \ourmethod consistently outperforms SimCTG in both settings.
 Figure \ref{tab:contragen_vs_simctg} together with our results reported in Section \ref{subsec:pl_eval} where we disabled the dropout-based augmentation for \ourmethod and its variations, but still observed consistent better performance than SimCTG on both discrimination and generation tasks, conclude that \ourmethod is better than SimCTG across domains and settings.